 - Click + Add to add the calculation.

-- The final step is to edit the query to show the new calculation in a percentage format.
+- The final step is to edit the report to show the new calculation in a percentage format.
 Click Chart configuration (), then Display format.
 Then change the calculation metric to display in %.

 If you want to filter this report by the problem tickets with the most incidents, you can apply a top/bottom filter.
 Check out Creating a top/bottom filter for further instructions.